-In the final semester of law school all written work must be completed by:
+However under all circumstances, in the final semester of law school all written work must be completed by:

 - 1. The last day of classes if the student is making up an incomplete from a prior semester, or - 2.
 The last day of exams if the student is completing an assignment given during the final semester of law school.